What happens to mortgage rates in a recession?

 What is a recession?

 In simple terms, a recession happens when a country's economy shrinks significantly over time.
-Typically, this means the country's gross domestic product (GDP) has been negative for two consecutive quarters.
+Typically, this means the country's gross domestic product (GDP) has been negative for two quarters in a row.
 Other signs that a country might be heading for a recession are rising levels of unemployment, as well as reduced levels of spending, manufacturing and income.

 What causes a recession?